Transurgeon/Transurgeon.github.io/_posts/2023-05-03-On-Exchange.md

 If you ever are considering an exchange, I would tell you the cliché line: "just do it".
 I don't know how, but it ended up being so true for me.

 I am in the midst of completing a form detailing my experiences for the [CSEP](https://www.concordia.ca/students/exchanges/csep.html) program.
-[Here]() is a link to the document (in progress).
+[Here](/documents/WilliamZ-Student-exchange-form.pdf) is a link to the document (completed on June 7th 2023).